 Currently, there is an exemption from the right to equal treatment as regards pay (including holiday pay) if an agency worker is employed under a permanent contract of employment with the agency and is paid a minimum amount between assignments.
 This is called the Swedish Derogation.

 The Swedish derogation is being abolished from 6 April 2020 and following this, all agency workers will be entitled to equal pay with direct recruits after 12 weeks in the same role.
 Written notification that the derogation will no longer have effect must be provided by the agency to workers whose contracts have a Swedish derogation provision by 30 April 2020.

 Currently, the holiday pay reference period is 12 weeks for workers with no normal working hours, or for those with normal working hours but whose pay varies with the amount of work done, or the time which the work is done.

 From 6 April 2020, the holiday pay reference period will increase from 12 weeks to 52 weeks for these workers.
 In practice this means that employers will be required to look back at the previous 52 weeks where a worker has worked and received pay, discarding any weeks not worked or where no pay was received, to calculate the average weekly pay.
 Where a worker has been employed for less than 52 weeks, the reference period will be the number of weeks they have been employed.

-The new legislation does not cover the calculation of holiday pay for workers with ‘normal working hours’ whose pay does not vary, an employer can make any necessary calculations with reference to an undefined “representative period”.
-In practice, even though the new legislation does not apply to these workers, it might result in tribunals being more inclined to view 52 weeks as being ‘representative’ and employers may want to give consideration to using the 52 week calculation window as standard.
+The new legislation does not cover the calculation of holiday pay for workers with ‘normal working hours’ whose pay does not vary and employer can make any necessary calculations with reference to an undefined “representative period”.
+In practice, even although the new legislation does not apply to these workers, it might result in tribunals being more inclined to view 52 weeks as being ‘representative’ and employers may want to give considered to using the 52 week calculation window as standard.